-The Company's Certificate of Incorporation provides for a Board of Directors that is divided into three classes.
-The Directors in Class I hold office until the 1997 Annual Meeting of Stockholders; the Directors in Class II hold office until the 1998 Annual Meeting of Stockholders; and the Directors in Class III hold office until the 1999 Annual Meeting of Stockholders (or, in each case, until their earlier resignation, removal from office or death).
+The Directors in Class II hold office until the 1998 Annual Meeting of Stockholders; the Directors in Class III hold office until the 1999 Annual Meeting of Stockholders; and the Directors in Class I hold office until the 2000 Annual Meeting of Stockholders (or, in each case, until their earlier resignation, removal from office or death).
 After each such election, the Directors in each such case will then serve in succeeding terms of three years and until their successors are duly elected and qualified.
 Officers of the Company serve at the discretion of the Board of Directors.
 There are no family relationships among the Company's Directors and executive officers.